 Finance has historically been an industry of big players.
 Due to the large amounts of capital needed and the existing government regulations, its entry barriers have restricted the participation of many different agents.
 Although important barriers are still in place, the sector has started to see how innovations disrupt the status quo.
 Startups are redefining in many ways what finance is all about.

 This has been in part thanks to the possibilities that FinTech offers; let us remember it combines traditional finance with groundbreaking technology.
 Creativity has also played a crucial role in this innovative process.
 It has helped deliver value to customers in ways that were unfeasible just a couple of years ago.
 Technologies like AI and Blockchain are pairing up with new business models to offer a wide range of novel financial products and services.
-In a previous post we analyzed some of the most important FinTech companies to watch in 2020.
+In a previous post we analyzed some of the most important FinTech companies to watch.
 We’ve also discussed here on our Koombea blog some of the FinTech trends to watch throughout this year.
 This post complements these essential readings by discussing some of the specific ways in which FinTech startups are redefining finance.

 Digitalization & Data

 The first and most obvious way in which FinTech is redefining the financial industry is through the digitalization of a broad spectrum of processes.
-Brick and mortar financial institutions are not going to disappear anytime soon, but their traditional role is being challenged.
+Brick-and-mortar financial institutions are not going to disappear anytime soon, but their traditional role is being challenged.
 Activities that were once performed by humans are now being delegated to AI algorithms.
 The same goes for certain intermediaries; technology has shortened distances between users and the services they need.

 An important part of this digitalization process has been the rise of powerful apps.
 FinTech startups have successfully understood the power of delivering technology to users in simple ways that everyone can understand.
-That’s why we can say that behind every great FinTech idea there is a great app.
+That’s why we can say that behind every great FinTech idea, there is a great app.